lakesareadesign/multi.pass/content/plugins/instagram-slider-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Instagram Slider Widget is a responsive slider widget that shows 12 latest images from a public instagram user or hashtag.
+Instagram Slider Widget is a responsive slider widget that shows 12 latest images from a public instagram user or up to 18 images from a hashtag.

 == Description ==
-* Instagram Slider Widget is a responsive slider widget that shows 12 latest images from a public instagram user or hashtag.
+= Instagram Slider Widget is a responsive slider widget that shows 12 latest images from a public instagram user or up to 18 images from a hashtag. =

 = Features =
 * Images from instagram are imported as wordpress attachments
 * Display Images in Slider or Thumbnails